320th Air Expeditionary Wing: World War II

-Constituted as 320th Bombardment Group (Medium) on 19 June 1942 and activated on 23 June at MacDill Field (now MacDill Air Force Base), Florida.
-The operational squadrons of the group were the 441st, 442d, 443d and 444th Bomb Squadrons.
+Constituted as the 320th Bombardment Group (Medium) on 19 June 1942 and activated on 23 June at MacDill Field, Florida.
+The operational squadrons of the group were the 441st, 442d, 443d and 444th Bombardment Squadrons.
 The 320th was equipped with the Martin B-26 Marauder aircraft.

-The group was subsequently relocated to nearby Drane Field (now Lakeland Linder International Airport), Florida.
+The group was subsequently relocated to nearby Drane Field, Florida.
 Most of the group moved to North Africa via England, August–December 1942; crews then flew their planes over the South Atlantic route and arrived in North Africa, December 1942 – January 1943.

-They began combat with Twelfth Air Force in April 1943 and operated from bases in Algeria, Tunisia, Sardinia, and Corsica until November 1944.
-During the period April–July 1943, flew missions against enemy shipping in the approaches to Tunisia, attacked installations in Sardinia, participated in the reduction of Pantelleria, and supported the Allied invasion of Sicily.
+It began combat with Twelfth Air Force in April 1943 and operated from bases in Algeria, Tunisia, Sardinia, and Corsica until November 1944.
+During the period April–July 1943, flew missions against enemy shipping in the approaches to Tunisia, attacked installations in Sardinia, participated in Operation Corkscrew, the reduction of Pantelleria, and supported the Allied invasion of Sicily.
 It then bombed marshalling yards, bridges, airdromes, road junctions, viaducts, harbors, fuel dumps, defense positions, and other targets in Italy.
 The group supported forces at Salerno and knocked out targets to aid the seizure of Naples and the crossing of the Volturno River.
 Missions were flown to Anzio and Cassino and the group engaged in interdictory operations in central Italy in preparation for the advance toward Rome.

 In a disastrous error on 28 January 1944, the group destroyed a train loaded with Allied POWs on a bridge at Orvieto North, Italy.
 The death toll has been reported at 450.

 The 320th Bombardment Group received the French Croix de Guerre with Palm for action in preparation for and in support of Allied offensive operations in central Italy, April–June 1944.
 It was the first such citation to be awarded to an American unit by the provisional French government in World War II.
 The unit also received a Distinguished Unit Citation (DUC) for a mission on 12 May 1944 when, in the face of an intense antiaircraft barrage, the group bombed enemy troop concentrations near Fondi in support of the U.S. Fifth Army's advance toward Rome.
 From June to November 1944 operations included interdictory missions in the Po Valley, support for the invasion of Southern France and attacks on enemy communications in northern Italy.

 The 320th was then moved to France in November 1944 and bombed bridges, rail lines, gun positions, barracks, supply points, ammunition dumps, and other targets in France and Germany until V-E Day.
 The group received a second DUC for operations on 15 March 1945 when the group bombed pillboxes, trenches, weapon pits, and roads within the Siegfried Line to enable a breakthrough by the Seventh United States Army.

 With the end of hostilities in Europe, the group moved to Germany in June 1945 and participated in the disarmament program.
 It returned to the United States, November–December 1945, and was inactivated on 4 December 1945.